joomla/core-translations/README.md

 The repository to store the Source and Translations for the Joomla Core (CMS).
 Connected to the Crowdin Translation Platform and other repositories if needed.

+## Installer files
+The installer files (Installer\language\en-GB // joomla.ini and langmetadata.xml) are managed in Crowdin.
+This is required too keep the Core installation process intact.
+In the Crowdin platform things are locked and automated to keep everything aligned.
+These two files can't be processed manual, because of the amount of work and risks.

 ## Github Actions - Cron Schedule